origraph/origraph.js/documentation/schema.md

 Examples (TODO) demonstrate JSONPaths in use.

 ## Parent selectors
-A query can end with a series of `^` symbols to refer to the parent object that contains the matched result.
+A selector can end with a series of `^` symbols to refer to the parent object that contains the matched result.
 This is useful when you want to filter objects based on nested child attributes.
 If the series of `^` characters reach beyond a document, an empty result will be returned.
 Example (TODO) demonstrates a parent selector being used.

 # File IDs
 Our convention is to format document `_id`s similar to what you'd see in a `Content-Type` or `Content-Disposition` header, minus the keys, and with a specific order: